 RELATED: 50 AWESOME MINIATURE PAINTING TIPS

-In this article, Chris Spotter, studio artist and owner of the “The Spotted Painter”, shows us a quick tip on how to use photographs to help paint miniatures with high contrast.
+In this article, Chris Spotts, studio artist and owner of the “The Spotted Painter”, shows us a quick tip on how to use photographs to help paint miniatures with high contrast.

-I’ve been a fan of Mr. Spotter, and I have learned a lot following his work on social media.
+I’ve been a fan of Mr. Spotts, and I have learned a lot following his work on social media.
 You can see more of his instruction on his Facebook page here.

 The key to the venerated “3D pop” in miniature painting is contrast.

-Read on to learn about how Chris Spotter uses photographs to help him paint with high contrast.
+Read on to learn about how Chris Spotts uses photographs to help him paint with high contrast.